 (3) Acrylic paint

 (4) Acrylic gloss varnish

 HAVE FUN CREATING FUN!!!

 Hello!
 Thanks for stopping by to learn a little bit about PiggieSteps.

 PiggieSteps is a place where creative minds and crafty hands get together to inspire and be inspired!
 We create and share art & craft ideas designed for children of all ages.
-Our crafts often focus on seasons, holidays, cultures, art history and famous artists.
-Our aim is to provide easy, doable and fun ways to explore art.
-Most of our art & crafts use simple and easy-to-find materials around the house and recyclable items such as toilet paper tubes and paper cardboards.
+Our crafts often focus on seasons, holidays, cultures, art history, and famous artists.
+Our aim is to provide easy, doable, and fun ways to explore art.
+Most of our art & crafts use simple and easy-to-find materials around the house and recyclable items such as toilet paper tubes and paper cardboard.